 The Radio and Television Act, the Cable Radio and Cable TV Act, and the Satellite Broadcasting Law each authorise the NCC with its exclusive power to licence and grant entry to terrestrial, cable and DTH markets.
-Heavy-handed regulations are posted on distribution of audio-video media across various platforms.
+Heavy-handed regulations are posted on the distribution of audio-video media across the above platforms.